RamaPramati/StackOverFlowJavaPostsFilter/README.md

 &lt;row Id="12" PostTypeId="2" ParentId="11" .....Score="278"
 Body="”....&gt;

-It contains all questions and answers related of stackoverflow posts.
+It contains all questions and answers related to stackoverflow posts.
 To differentiate between questions and answers they used *PostTypeId*.
 If it is “1” then it is a question, in case of “2” it is an answer.